What Does It Mean When Check Engine Light Turns On

-The Check Engine Light (CEL) or Service Engine Soon (SES) can come on for many reasons, including a loose gas cap, bad spark plugs, dirty mass airflow sensor, faulty oxygen sensor, serious engine issue, and failure of transmission.
+The Check Engine Light (CEL) or Service Engine Soon (SES) can come on for many reasons, including a loose gas cap, bad spark plugs, a dirty mass airflow sensor, a faulty oxygen sensor, a serious engine issue, and transmission failure.

 In this guide, you will learn what the check engine light means, common problems, and how to diagnose the check engine light yourself.